kizito9898/IT-Documentation/Ticketing-Systems/Zendesk.md

 - It also helps you follow agents on steps taken to resolve an issue.
 - Managers use it to track performance.
 ### Ticket Fields
-- Understanding ticketing system i: Priority, Type, Tags, Group, Assignee.
+- Understanding ticketing system in IT is very important from: Priority, Type, Tags, Group, Assignee.
 # Additional Ticket Handling Best Practices

-✅ I document steps taken, tools used, and resolution steps.
+-  I document steps taken, tools used, and resolution steps.
-✅ Add timestamps if required by your team.
+- Add timestamps if required by your team.
-✅ Stay professional, polite, and helpful.
+-  Stay professional, polite, and helpful.
-✅ Thank the user, apologize where needed, and set expectations
+Thank the user, apologize where needed, and set expectations

 ---
 ## Creating New Ticket for End User